API Reference#

 upload_specific_folder_or_file(filepath, overwrite_existing_files='never', dry_run=False)[source]#

-Upload a specific file or folder.
 If transferring a single file, the path including the filename is required (see ‘filepath’ input).
 If a folder, wildcards “*” or “**” must be used to transfer all files in the folder (“*”) or all files and sub-folders (“**”).

 Parameters: